Russian submarines match Cold War-era patrol intensity

-The Russian navy says its submarines have increased combat patrols to the level last seen during the Cold War.
+Russian submarines have increased combat patrols to the level last seen during the Cold War, the navy chief said Friday.

 The Russian military had fallen on hard times after the 1991 Soviet collapse when it was forced to scrap many relatively new ships and keep most others at harbor for lack of funds.
 The military has revived its strength thanks to a sweeping arms modernization program amid tensions with the West over Ukraine.